lollipopman/coproc-blog-post/post.md

 ## Grokking Coprocs

-A coproc allows us to execute a function in the background in a subshell and communicate with that process over pipes.
+A coproc allows us to execute a function as a separate process in a background subshell and communicate with that process over pipes.
 If you squint they are almost like a Goroutine in Go, at least in the message passing sense.
 At a more basic level a coproc can be thought of shell syntactic sugar around named pipes.
 You daemonize a function as a separate process and then communicate with that daemon by writing to its standard input and reading from its standard output:

+    ```bash
     #!/bin/bash

     function rando-daemon {